nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-3/index.md

 summary: 'Part 3 -- now with multiple sprites'
 ---

+*Progress has been very slow as I've picked up a new contract which does tend to cut into my 6502 assembly writing time.*

 PREVIOUSLY: In [Writing an Apple 2 game in 2021 Part 1](/art/writing-an-apple-2-game-in-2021-1/) I give a bit of an introduction to the Apple 2 platform and discuss how I'm hoping to proceed and what I'm trying to write.
 In [Writing an Apple 2 game in 2021 Part 2](/art/writing-an-apple-2-game-in-2021-2/) I talk a bit about the 6502 and how to draw stuff